WHERE: Avondale Middle School, 1445 W Auburn Rd, Rochester Hills, MI 48309, USA

 Standard: Rider will be on bike path alongside road.

-WHERE: Romeo Trailside Park, Romeo, MI 48065, USA
+WHERE: Romeo Trailside Park, Romeo, MI 48065

 Required Safety Gear: Shoes, gloves, and helmet.
 Knee and elbow pads are recommended, but not required.
 Riders must wear their race number clearly visible on their chest, and on their back so that it is visible during the race and as the rider crosses the finish line.